 Where is the Rose Valley located?

-As this website is devoted to the rose festival in Kazanlak, we must first find out where this magical event takes place.
+As this website is devoted to the rose festival and the Rose Valley of Bulgaria, we must first find out where this magical event takes place.
 It takes place in the Rose Valley, which according to Wikipedia, “is a region in Bulgaria located just south of the Balkan Mountains and the eastern part of the lower Sredna Gora chain to the south” and I have to agree, good job Wikipedia.

 According to the locals Petar Arnaudov and Ivan Hlebarov, the geographical area of the Rose Valley combines the land between the Kalofer (Калофер) heights of Straja (Стража) and Mejdinika (Междиника) near Tvarditza (Твърдица).
 The rose valley is around 95km long and 10-12km wide on average and an average of 300-400 meters above sea level.
 It has a total of 1895 square meters of land which is 1.8% of Bulgaria’s total area.

-Respectively, the sister of the Kazanlak rose valley which lies to the west – the Kalofer rose valley fills an area of 1387 square km. and is long 55km. and 16km wide on average.
+Bulgaria’s Rose Valley has two main regions, one is the Kazanlak rose valley, to the east, and the other, Kalofer’s rose valley, to the west, which fills an area of 1387 square km and is long 55km and 16km wide on average.

 – Is that the reason the famous Rosa Damascena grows only in this region?